Roundtable: NBA's Early Surprises and Disappointments

 Lundberg: The Eastern Conference has arrived.
 After years of jokes about how pathetic the East was in comparison to the West, that is no longer the case.
 Because not only has the East caught up, one can make a case it has even surpassed the West.
 It's now a conference boasting title contenders and deep enough where every prospective playoff team feels legitimate.

 Pina: Big picture, it's James Harden not looking like an All-Star, let alone an MVP candidate, for the first time in a decade.
-Even after Kyrie Irving decided giving a voice to the voiceless was more important than getting vaccinated and playing for the Nets, it was OK to see Brooklyn as championship favorites.
+Even after Kyrie Irving decided giving a voice to the voiceless was more important than getting vaccinated and playing for the Nets, it was O.K. to see Brooklyn as championship favorites.
 That goes out the window if Harden can't adapt to the league's new interpretation of what is and isn't a foul.
-The 2021-22 title is up for grabs.
+The 2021–22 title is up for grabs.

 Woo: This might be a truly exceptional rookie class we're watching.
 Cade Cunningham hasn't even played yet, but so many guys are showing incredible flashes of ability.
 Evan Mobley, Chris Duarte and Davion Mitchell were always going to be impactful early and Jalen Green and Jalen Suggs will have some growing pains in high-usage roles.
-Lottery guys like Scottie Barnes, Josh Giddey and Franz Wagner all have major talent, but have also been exceptionally quick studies.
+Lottery guys like Scottie Barnes, Josh Giddey and Franz Wagner all have major talent but have also been exceptionally quick studies.
 This was one of the most unique draft classes I've evaluated, and it looks like it has a chance to be one of the best.

 Mannix: The NBA title might be more up for grabs than I originally thought.
 The Nets seemed like they were ready to bring the superteam back, and maybe they will.
 But Harden's struggles, Kyrie's absence and a defense that looks like the one Brooklyn had at the start of last season rather than the end has made them vulnerable.
 A lot of people assumed the Lakers would figure it out, and, again, maybe they will.
 But all the problems they had in the preseason—poor spacing and Westbrook looking like a square peg/round hole fit—are still there, and it's hard to see that changing.
-The result: Parity!
+The result: parity!

 Beck: None.
 It’s been 10 days.